How complex is people’s thinking?

 A major criticism of the Hierarchy of Needs is that it demonstrates cultural bias, representing white, middle class North American values – particularly those of Individualism (as opposed to Collectivism).
 This is really quite an uninformed criticism.
 Even though the influence of the collectivistic Blackfoot on Maslow was barely (if at all) acknowledged for many years (Ryan Heavy Head, 2008a; Sidney Stone Brown, 2014), Maslow himself (1942) made it clear there is a symbiotic relationship between society and the development of the individual: “It is apparent that culture and personality are merely two facets of a single totality….
 The dynamics of human behaviour are…fundamental to predicting the dynamics of culture.
 In this case we see that secure people give rise to a secure culture which will again produce secure people.
 No one need be reminded that, comparable to such ‘beneficent circles’, there are ‘vicious circles’ in which cultural patterns transmit insecurity.”

-Similarly the Stages of Moral Development have been attacked by the likes of William Crain (1985) as not being culturally neutral.
+The Stages of Moral Development have also been attacked by the likes of William Crain (1985) as not being culturally neutral.
 However, Kohlberg himself (1969) had carried out studies in Britain, Mexico, Taiwan, Turkey and Yucatan and found that the order of stages was consistent across cultures, though development tended to be slower in non-industrialised countries.
 Lawrence Kohlberg & Anne Colby (1987) report that longitudinal studies in Turkey and Israel showed the same thing: consistent order of stages but different developmental paces.
 Kohlberg’s (1971) explanation was to say that, although different cultures do indeed inculcate different beliefs, his stages correspond to underlying modes of reasoning, rather than to the beliefs themselves.
 This is the vMEMES vs memes distinction in Graves/Spiral Dynamics and answers Drew Westen‘s (1985, p151-2) allegation that, “in general, Loevinger’s model suffers from a lack of clinical grounding” and that arguably, “like Kohlberg’s theory…it confuses content and structure”.

 On the cross-cultural issue, interestingly John Snarey, Joseph Reimer & Lawrence Kohlberg (1985), carried out a meta-analysis of 44 studies across 26 cultures and found that people in nearly all cultures not only go through the stages in the same order – with little evidence of stage skipping – but, where they did find evidence of Stage 5 (ORANGE/green) reasoning, it was inevitably in urban areas.
 John Snarey & Kurt Keljo supported this with evidence in 1991 that Post-Conventional understanding occurs mainly in more developed, industrialised societies.
 Since, in Integrated SocioPsychology, Kohlberg’s stages are seen as the outputs of vMEMES processing moral issues, where external life conditions vary between cultures it would be expected that the rate of vMEME emergence and, therefore, moral reasoning (as an output of vMEME activity) would vary in accordance with the cultural determinants.